Scalingo/documentation/src/_posts/compliance/2000-01-01-security-measures.md

 All data transmitted between the platform and the user is encrypted using HTTPS.
 This ensures that the data is protected from eavesdropping and tampering.
 The allowed ciphers are regularly updated to ensure that the platform is protected from the latest security vulnerabilities.

+## Security Monitoring, Journaling and Logging

-### Security Monitoring
+### Monitoring

-We use security monitoring tools to detect and respond to security incidents in real-time.
-These tools monitor the platform for signs of abnormal activity and alert our operations team if any suspicious activity is detected.
+We use monitoring tools to monitor the platform for production and security incidents.
+The monitoring tools are configured to alert our operations team in the event of an incident and to provide them with the information they need to respond to the incident.

+### Journaling

+We use journaling to record all actions taken on the platform.
+The journaling is used to track changes to the platform and to identify the cause of security incidents.

+### Logging

+The internal logs of the platform are stored in a secure, append-only, redundant storage system to ensure that the logs are protected from unauthorized access.
+The logs are regularly reviewed by our operations team to identify security incidents and to prevent similar incidents from occurring in the future.

 ### Incident Response